Foundation Stone: Description

 Although the rock is part of the surrounding 90 million-year-old, Upper Turonian Stage, Late Cretaceous karsted limestone, the southern side forms a ledge, with a gap between it and the surrounding ground; a set of steps currently uses this gap to provide access from the Dome of the Rock to the Well of Souls beneath it.

 Archaeologist Leen Ritmeyer reported that there are sections of the rock cut completely flat, which north-to-south have a width of 6 cubits, precisely the width that the Mishnah credits to the wall of the Holy of Holies.
 According to Ritmeyer, a rectangular rock-cutting he discovered on the Foundation Stone marks the location where the Ark of the Covenant stood within the Holy of Holies.
-Ritmeier's analysis was welcomed among biblical archeologists; however, scholars stated that this theory cannot be actually verified.
+Ritmeyer's analysis was welcomed among biblical archeologists; however, scholars stated that this theory cannot be actually verified.